-In a case that exemplifies why the Urabeños remain Colombia’s pre-eminent drug trafficking organization, Colombia is set to extradite an alleged Urabeño intermediary with Mexican criminal groups to the US.
+In a case that exemplifies why the Gaitanistas remain Colombia's pre-eminent drug trafficking organization, Colombia is set to extradite an alleged Gaitanista intermediary with Mexican criminal groups to the US.

-According to El Espectador, Colombia’s Supreme Court has approved the extradition of Miguel Angel Alfaro, alias “El Flaco” — captured January 19 and an alleged intermediary between Colombia’s Urabeños and Mexico’s Zetas drug cartels — to face drug trafficking charges in the US District Court for the Eastern District of Texas.
+According to El Espectador, Colombia’s Supreme Court has approved the extradition of Miguel Angel Alfaro, alias "El Flaco" -- captured January 19 and an alleged intermediary between Colombia's Gaitanistas, also known as the Gulf Clan, Urabeños, and Gaitanist Self-Defense Forces of Colombia (Autodefensas Gaitanistas de Colombia – AGC), and Mexico's Zetas drug cartels -- to face drug trafficking charges in the US District Court for the Eastern District of Texas.

 The Colombian court’s verdict said inquiries by the United States had “revealed Alfaro was a key transporter for a drug trafficking organization based in Colombia and operated by Fernain Rodriguez Vasquez.”